-Transition metal selenide-based materials have been demonstrated as one of the promising electrocatalyst for oxygen reduction reaction (ORR) and oxygen evolution reaction (OER), yet the design of high efficient and stable electro-catalyst still remains a long and arduous challenge.
-Herein, a predesigned hybrid Zn/Co zeolitic imidazole framework is used to fabricate CoSe2/Co nanoheteroparticles embedded within hierarchically porous Co, N co-doped carbonnanopolyhedra/nanotube (CoSe2/Co@NC-CNTs) through facile one take measure of controlled carbonization and selenization procedures.
-As expected, the optimized CoSe2/Co@NC-CNT-1 displays outstandingelectrocatalytic performance in ORR and OER, with an onset potential of 0.95 V vs. RHE, a half-wave potential of 0.84 V vs. RHE for ORR and a potential of 1.69V vs. RHE for OER at 10 mA cm−2.
-It also exhibits excellent long-term stability and methanol resistance ability, which are superior to commercial 20 wt% Pt/C catalyst.
-Notably, the assembled Zn-Air battery with CoSe2/Co@NC-CNT-1 shows a low charge–discharge voltage gap (0.696 V at 10 mA cm−2) and high peak power density (100.28 mW cm−2) with long-term cycling stability.
-These superior performances can be ascribed to the synergistic effects of the highly active CoSe2/Co nanoheterostructure, hierarchically porous structure with large surface area, high electrical conductivity and uniformdoping of Co and N.
+Transition metal selenide-based materials have been demonstrated as promising electrocatalysts for the oxygen reduction reaction (ORR) and oxygen evolution reaction (OER), yet the actual design of a highly efficient and stable electro-catalyst based on these materials still remains a long and arduous challenge.
+Herein, a predesigned hybrid Zn/Co zeolitic imidazole framework was used to fabricate CoSe2/Co nanoheteroparticles embedded within hierarchically porous Co, N co-doped carbonnanopolyhedra/nanotubes (CoSe2/Co@NC-CNTs) through a facile approach involving controlled carbonization and selenization procedures.
+As expected, the optimized CoSe2/Co@NC-CNT-1 displayed outstanding electrocatalytic performance for the ORR and OER, with an onset potential of 0.95 V vs. RHE, a half-wave potential of 0.84 V vs. RHE for ORR, and a potential of 1.69 V vs. RHE for OER at 10 mA cm−2.
+It also exhibited excellent long-term stability and methanol resistance ability, which were superior to commercial IrO2 and the commercial 20 wt% Pt/C catalyst.
+Notably, the assembled Zn–air battery with CoSe2/Co@NC-CNT-1 showed a low charge–discharge voltage gap (0.696 V at 10 mA cm−2) and a high peak power density (100.28 mW cm−2) with long-term cycling stability.
+These superior performances can be ascribed to the synergistic effects of the highly active CoSe2/Co nanoheterostructure, hierarchically porous structure with a large surface area, high electrical conductivity and uniform doping of the Co and N.